OpenSILEX/opensilex/README.md

 ## Skip unit and integration tests

-Avoid to do it, but it could be usefull if you need to rebuild very often at some point.
+Avoid to do it, but it could be useful if you need to rebuild very often at some point.

 ```
 mvn install -DskipTests=true